daudix/distrobox/docs/content/useful_tips.md

 From version `5.11` onwards native `overlayfs` is supported and reports noticeable gains in performance as explained [HERE](https://www.redhat.com/sysadmin/podman-rootless-overlay)

-## Permission problems when using VirtualBox
+## Permission Problems When Using VirtualBox

 If you have VirtualBox installed on your host, you may encounter some permission problems using **rootless Podman**: